rain991/Track-Privacy-Policy/README.md

 ## Third-Party Services

-Our app may use third-party services that collect information for analytics purposes.
-These services may use cookies and other tracking technologies to collect information about your use of our app.
-This information is used to help us improve our app and services.
+Our app may use third-party services, which are not collecting or exposing your personal data.

 ## Children's Privacy